Wesley Uniting Church, Toowoomba

-Wesley Uniting Church is a heritage-listed former church at 54 Neil Street, Toowoomba, Toowoomba Region, Queensland, Australia.
+Wesley Uniting Church is a heritage-listed former Uniting church at 54 Neil Street, Toowoomba, Toowoomba Region, Queensland, Australia.
 It was designed by Willoughby Powell and built from 1877 to 1924.
 It is also known as Wesleyan Methodist Church.
 It was added to the Queensland Heritage Register on 10 May 1997.

+Since 1998, the former church has been part of a hospitality complex.

 History

-The Wesley Uniting Church was constructed in 1877 to the design of Willoughby Powell.
+The former Wesley Uniting Church was constructed in 1877 to the design of Willoughby Powell.
 In 1901 extensions designed by William Hodgen Jnr were made to the church which completed the building's cruciform plan.
 The building was the second Wesleyan Methodist Church in Toowoomba and, later, the head church of the Methodist church of the Toowoomba circuit.

+European settlement of the area

 Settlement of what was to become the Toowoomba area commenced at Drayton, now a suburb of Toowoomba, in the early 1840s.
 Thomas Alford opened a general store in the area in 1843.
 In the same year, residents of Drayton petitioned the Governor to form a township.
 A survey of the town was prepared in 1849.
 In laying out Drayton, Government Surveyor JC Burnett was instructed to mark out "suburban allotments for Garden and Agricultural purposes".
 The ideal site for what was known as the "Drayton Swamp Agricultural Reserve", later to become Toowoomba, was an area approximately three to four miles northeast of Drayton where two swampy creeks joined to form the headwaters of Gowrie Creek.
 The Agricultural Reserve included 12 allotments bounded by the left bank of the west swamp, and the present Bridge, West and Stephen streets.

 Six of the 12 "Swamp Allotments" were first offered at auction in November 1849, however some were not sold until 1853.
 By late 1857, the name "Toowoomba" had gradually taken over from "The Swamp", as the town continued to expand.
 At the time of its incorporation into a municipality in November 1860, Toowoomba had well outgrown Drayton.

 According to Maurice French, Toowoomba expanded rapidly in the 1870s as a result of the Selection Act of 1868 after which provisions and services for the new selectors were required.
 Many public buildings were erected or updated and a railway station, the "most-imposing in Queensland" was constructed.